ReniUswatun/ReniUswatun/README.md

 -👯 I’m looking to collaborate on projects related to web development, ai engineer, and front-end development.

--🤔 I’m seeking assistance with learning new programming languages and conducting research on artificial intelligence.
+-🤔 I am looking for friends who can learn new programming languages ​​and do research on artificial intelligence together.

 -💬 Feel free to ask me about the latest trends in technology.
 I love discussing tech and sharing insights!